DataDog/integrations-core/docs/dev/README.md

 This page walks through how Technology Partners build an out-of-the-box integration using the Datadog Agent or Datadog's API.

 Datadog Technology Partners can publish their out-of-the-box integrations on the Integrations page for customers to access.
-The **Integrations** page includes Agent-based or API-based integrations and Datadog Apps built by Datadog and Technology Partners at no cost.
+The **Integrations** page includes integrations and Datadog Apps built by both Datadog and our Technology Partners, available at no cost to Datadog customers.

-Whereas the **Marketplace** page is a commercial platform for Datadog customers and Technology Partners to buy and sell a variety of offerings including Agent-based or API-based integrations, Datadog Apps, software subscriptions/licenses, and professional services.
+The [Datadog Marketplace][3] is a commercial platform for Technology Partners to sell a variety of offerings including integrations, Datadog Apps, software subscriptions/licenses, and professional services to Datadog customers.

 ## Datadog Integrations

 [API-based Integration][1]
-This is to enrich and submit data from your backend.
-API integrations work well in building a connector between Datadog and another SaaS platform.
-Partners will write and host their code within their enviornment.
+API-based integrations enrich a customer's Datadog account by submitting data from your platform via the Datadog API.
+Customers authorize API integrations through OAuth, and partners write and host their own code that make up the integration.
+API integrations work well for partners building a connector between Datadog and another SaaS platform.

 [Agent-based Integration][2]
-A full data integration that includes code and uses the Datadog Agent to collect data.
+Agent-based integrations are a full data integration that includes code and uses the Datadog Agent to collect data.
+Agent integrations are best suited for general use-cases such as application frameworks, open source projects, or commonly used software.
+Writing an integration requires you to publish and deploy your solution as a Python wheel (.whl)

 ## Why create an integration?

-Out-of-the-box Metrics - Metrics reported from accepted integrations are not counted as custom metrics, and therefore don’t impact your custom metric allocation.
-(Integrations that emit potentially unlimited metrics may still be considered custom.)
+Out-of-the-box Metrics - Metrics reported from accepted integrations (unless the integration is sending in potentially unlimited metrics) are not counted as custom metrics, and therefore don’t impact a customer's custom metric allocation.

-Adoption - Ensuring native support for Datadog reduces friction to adoption, and incentivizes people to use your product, service, or project.
+Adoption - Ensuring native support for Datadog reduces friction to adoption and incentivizes Datadog customers to build out their technology stack with partner technologies.

 Added Visibility - Partners are featured within the Datadog ecosystem.
+All integrations are located on the Integraitons page adding visibility.

 {{< whatsnext desc="See the following integration documentation to get started:" >}}
   {{< nextlink href="/developers/integrations/create_a_tile" >}}Create an Integration Tile {{< /nextlink >}}